armstrong/armstrong.apps.images/README.rst

 armstrong.apps.images
 =====================
-Provides an images model and django admin image browse functionality for ckeditor integration.
+This app provides an Image model and Django admin image browse functionality for CKEditor integration.

 .. warning:: This is development level software.
 Please do not use unless you